UPDATED: April 20, 2022

 One of the principal rules of investing is to ensure that you get the most profit by keeping fees, taxes, and other expenses as low as possible.
 But with a company-provided plan, it can be challenging to figure out precisely what you’re paying for and even more of a challenge to try and change it if it doesn’t align with your investing goals.

-The below tips can help you take a step in the right direction to limit the influence of high mutual fund expenses.
+The below tips can help you take a step in the right direction to limit the influence of high mutual fund fees.

 Read the Prospectus